carmaa/inception/README.md

 Pointsec.
 There are plenty of other (and better) ways to hack a machine that doesn't pack encryption.

+The tool works over any interface that expands and can master the PCIe bus.
+This includes FireWire, Thunderbolt, ExpressCard and PCMCIA (PC-Card).

-As of version 0.2.0, it is able to unlock the following x86 and x64 operating
+As of version 0.2.1, it is able to unlock the following x86 and x64 operating
 systems:

  * Windows 8